intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Use one command to run Cluster Serving container.
 (We provide quick start model in older version of docker image, for newest version, please refer to following sections and we remove the model to reduce the docker image size).
 ```
-docker run -itd --name cluster-serving --net=host intelanalytics/zoo-cluster-serving:0.7.0
+docker run -itd --name cluster-serving --net=host intelanalytics/zoo-cluster-serving:0.9.0
 ```
 Log into the container using `docker exec -it cluster-serving bash`.

+Increase the memory size `jobmanager.heap.size` and `taskmanager.memory.process.size` to 8g (recommended) in `$FLINK_HOME/conf/flink-conf.yaml`and use `$FLINK_HOME/bin/start-cluster.sh` to start the cluster.

+Go to Cluster Serving working directory by `cd cluster-serving`.

-We already prepared `analytics-zoo` and `opencv-python` with pip in this container.
-And prepared model in `model` directory with following structure.
+You can see prepared TensorFlow frozen ResNet50 model in `resources/model` directory with following structure.

 ```
 cluster-serving |